alttch/atasker/doc/workers.rst

 .. warning::

-    Multiprocessing executor function should always finish correctly, without any exceptions otherwise callback function is be never called and task become "freezed" in pool.
+    Multiprocessing executor function should always finish correctly, without any exceptions otherwise callback function is never called and task become "freezed" in pool.

 *myworker.py*